-These rules find CloudWatch log groups and streams that accumulate cost without being actively used or bounded by a retention policy.
+These rules find CloudWatch log groups and streams that accumulate cost without being actively used, bounded by a retention policy, or monitored with metric filters.

 | Rule ID | Scan Type | Name |